 2. Eat Oatmeal

-With baby #2, I did an unscientific experiment to see if it would work for me, with some success.
-Currently, I’m nursing and pumping for baby #3, and I notice about an 1-2 oz increase in the amount I pump on days when I eat oatmeal or have a bar for breakfast.
+I did an unscientific experiment to see if oatmeal would increase my supply, and I found it did.
+I notice about an 1-2 oz increase in the amount I pump on days when I eat oatmeal or have a bar for breakfast.

 It’s really important to pump enough in order to remove as much milk as possible from your breasts (which encourages your body to make more) and to provide nipple stimulation.
 You can try adding an extra pumping session or adding time to your existing sessions.